-Top 10 Wedding Catering Trends
+The Top 10 Wedding Catering Trends We Love

 1. Play With Color

-Color is a crucial element in the coordination of wedding linens, flowers and bridal party attire.
-So why not in planning the menu?
+Color is a crucial element in the coordination of wedding linens, flowers and wedding party attire—so why not in planning the menu?
 Many chefs are coming up with unique ways to infuse color into food to match the couple's signature hues.
 Don't worry—we're not talking about green mashed potatoes.
 If you're having a black-and-white wedding, consider serving ice cream sandwiches, Oreos or black-and-white cookies for dessert.
-Bring this contrasting color scheme full circle with a naked or half-naked cake of rich dark chocolate and velvety white buttercream (feast your eyes on some black-and-white naked cake examples here!).
+Bring this contrasting color scheme full circle with a naked or half-naked cake of rich dark chocolate and velvety white buttercream (feast your eyes on some black-and-white naked cake examples here).
 If you love the complementary duo of red and green, ask your caterer if they can whip up shot glasses filled with layers of edamame and lobster trifle, or tuna tartare served in wasabi sesame-seeded wontons for cocktail hour.

 2. Break Out the Bubbly